-This exquisite nature inspired tapestry is a replica of a tapestry woven by famous artist William Morris (1834-1896) who was the forerunner of the British arts and crafts movement.
-The scene depicts a quince tree during is fruit bearing season.
+This exquisite nature-inspired tapestry is a replica of a tapestry woven by the famous artist William Morris (1834-1896) who was the forerunner of the British arts and crafts movement.
+The scene depicts a quince tree during the fruit bearing season.

 All wrought by the Worm